Business Debt

 Where the above options fail, you still have choices, such as selling your business, taking on partners who wish to invest in your business, or filing for bankruptcy.

 The type of bankruptcy you file will depend on your situation, such as whether you are a sole proprietor, partnership, LLC, or some other type of corporation.
-You may be eligible to file for a Chapter 7, Chapter 13, or a Chapter 11.
+You may be eligible to file for Chapter 7, Chapter 13, or Chapter 11.

 Chapter 11 Business Filings

 You must create and file a detailed reorganization plan that shows how you can repay creditors over time while remaining in business.
-Certain debts will be prioritized for repayment and the entire plan must be approved by the court.
+Certain debts will be prioritized for repayment, and the entire plan must be approved by the court.
 Our attorney can educate you on how the process works and guide you through the process step by step.

 Consult with Cerbone Law Firm